 If you’re able to provide unique insight or thought leadership in a specific area, then videos offering up some of that expertise for free can be a great way to improve your brand awareness.
 YouTube is an extremely popular place for web users to go to find information and tutorials, and if you’re able to service the interests of users on the platform, it’s possible to position your company as thought leaders in a specific space and engender a positive appreciation of your business by potential customers.

 Tying in an explanation of the virtues of your specific product/service alongside providing genuinely helpful information can raise awareness of your offering in the minds of those individuals looking for a solution to the specific problem in question.

 It’s typically best to create a series of content along this line, targeted towards lots of different keyword variations, rather than just creating single instances of an “informational video”.

 2. Making your PPC advertising more effective

 If you’re running a PPC campaign, having a YouTube channel allows you to remarket to individuals who have watched your YouTube videos with ads on YouTube and across the Google Display Network (GDN).
 This means you can increase the number of individuals you can remarket to – while also offering an additional method of retargeting for existing site visitors – video advertising through the YouTube network.
-Video ads are a great augmentation to a traditional display advertising campaign – since they are often more intrusive and can provide more information in 15-30 second clip than a display or a text ad.
+Video ads are a great augmentation to a traditional display advertising campaign – since they are often more intrusive and can provide more information in a six or 15-20 second clip than a display or text ad.